 What Is Kinetic Energy?

-The kinetic energy is a form of energy that has a moving body because of inertia.
-This energy is equivalent to the work that needs to be done for the body to go from rest to the speed at which it is.
+Kinetic energy is the energy of an object in motion.
+This energy of motion is equivalent to the work that needs to be done for the body to go from rest to the speed at which it is.

 The kinetic energy is directly proportional to the mass and the square of the velocity.